lcy80366872/Knowledgeable-R1/readme.md

 🎯 **Key Benefits**:
 - **No additional cost** — only the rollout strategy and RL objective is modified
-- **Easy to adopt** — no additional components or complex multiple prompt pipelines are required in application
+- **Easy to adopt** — no additional components or complex agent pipelines are required in application
 - **Superior generalization** — Knowledgeable-R1 significantly enhances robustness and reasoning accuracy in both parameters and contextual conflict tasks and general RAG tasks